 powder, and salt, as these are essential for flavoring the food.

 Like Our Videos?
-Then, do follow and subscribeto us on YouTube to get the latest Recipe Video updates.
+Then, follow and subscribeto us on YouTube to get the latest Recipe Video updates.

 How to make pulao kabab rice?